How to Print

 “I downloaded the file, but it is a jumbled mess.
-The pages I’m looking at on my computer screen don’t even go together!”
+The dates don’t line up!”

-Yes, at first glance, the pages may appear to be out of order.
+Yes, at first glance, the dates may seem off, or the pages may appear to be out of order.
 I promise you, this is intentional.
 In all sizes except for Full Letter and Classic Happy Planner, the printable has been designed in a “booklet” style format.
 That means once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) then cut or fold the stack in half to “close” the booklet and all the pages WILL be in the correct order.

 Can I print these on US Letter size paper?
 What about US Legal size paper?
 What about A4 size paper?

 Most inserts are designed to be printed on anything larger than the size of the each page or page set.
 This means that most can be printed on any of those listed (US letter, US legal, A4, etc).
 The exception is that the half letter and full letter inserts are only designed to be printed on the US letter size paper.
 I do not have an option for them to be printed on anything else at this time.